tiby312/poloto-project/README.md

 ### Passing closures instead of strings

 Instead of passing strings, the user passes closures on how to make a string for things like the title, xaxis name y axis name, and plot names.
-This allows as to inject formatted strings directly into the svg file as it is being written on the fly.
+This allows us to inject formatted strings directly into the svg file as it is being written on the fly.
 This allows us to avoid the dynamic allocation of calling `format!`.

 ### Example